Frequently Asked Questions & Collected Thoughts

 - We complete all of our editing and post-production in about 4-7 weeks.
 Rush processing is available as an option on your contract.

-How many photos can I expect?
+How many photos can I expect? / Do I get all the photos?

 Can I give you a "must-take" list of photos?

 - It's hard to give a generalization, as every wedding is different.
 Typically, you will receive about 60-75 photos per "useful hour" of photography.
 Remember, time spent driving between locations doesn't allow us to make images.
 Secondarily, the amount of "action" in your wedding can dramatically affect the number of photos.
 We have shot three hour weddings that resulted in 500 pictures, and we have shot seven hour weddings that resulted in only about 250 pictures.
 It all depends on the specifics of your event.
 Don't worry about count.
 It's the actual events of the day that matter.
+You will receive the best photos taken, as selected by our staff.
+As we are judged by the quality of our work, we retain creative control of all photos delivered.
+Photos that we elect to not include in the delivery set are not availble for review.

 - We are glad to accept a list of family groups that you would like us to take.
 We are great photographers, but we do not know the people in your families.
 We even provide a planning tool that allows you to select which photos you would like, and helps to give you a time estimate for your photography.
 However, please do not ask us to work from a list that you found on a website or in a magazine.
 We insist on having the freedom to capture your day as it happens, rather than being limited by a specific list.